-Photo-editing tools like PhotoShop are too expensive and complex for part-time use by the everyday marketer.
-Community Managers today need to be able to make original images without a graphic designer, photographer, or Photoshop Geek.
+Photo-editing tools like PhotoShop are expensive and complex for part-time use by the everyday marketer.
+Community Managers today need to be able to be as self-sufficent as possible and make quick, original images on their own.
 But here is the good news for marketers and community managers: there is a lot we can do to create social media graphics for Facebook, Twitter, Pinterest, Blogs, and others with some simple online tools.

-Now, I am not suggesting that you try to design your own brochures or websites – let’s leave that to the pros.
+Now, I am not suggesting that you try to design your own brochures or websites and other critical branded graphics – let’s leave that to the pros.
 But if you have an “eye” for design and some time, you can create your own eye-catching images for your blog posts or Facebook page.

 Social Media Graphics Made Easy